 We have to keep a social distance, cough in our elbow and wash our hands, soap-water is provided in my city at central points like bus stations, so people can sanitize.

-No sports, culture or school activities all that has moved to online programs.
+No sports, culture, or school activities that has moved to online programs.

 In some cities, you are urged to return home when you go out of town.

 Public places, like offices and service desks, shopping charts are sanitized, and so is public transport